syncfusion-content/windowsforms-docs/WindowsForms/Split-Button/Getting-Started.md

 ## Adding a SplitButton control through designer

-**Step 1**: Create a new Windows Forms application in Visual Studio.
+Step 1.
+Create a new Windows Forms application in Visual Studio.
 Drag and drop the SplitButton from toolbox into form design view.
 The following dependent assemblies will be added automatically.

         * Syncfusion.Grid.Base
         * Syncfusion.Grid.Windows